|

 Proneness to accidents and forgetfulness

-Increased reliance on alcohol, smoking, caffeine, recreational or illegal
+Increased reliance on alcohol, smoking, caffeine, recreational or illegal drugs

 Becoming a workaholic